North American Rockwell OV-10 Bronco: United States Air Force

-U.S. Navy
+United States Navy

-The U.S. Navy formed Light Attack Squadron Four (VAL-4), the "Black Ponies", on 3 January 1969, and operated in Vietnam from April 1969 to April 1972.
-The Navy used the Bronco OV-10A as a light ground-attack aircraft, for interdiction of enemy logistics, and fire support of Marines, SEALs, and naval riverine force vessels.
-It succeeded in this role, although the U.S. Navy did lose seven OV-10s during the war to various causes.
-Other than OV-10 fleet replacement training done in cooperation with Air Antisubmarine Squadron 41 (VS-41) at NAS North Island, California, VAL-4 was the only squadron in the U.S. Navy to ever employ the OV-10, and it was decommissioned shortly following the end of the Vietnam War.
-VAL-4's surviving OV-10s were subsequently transferred to the Marine Corps.
+The USN formed Light Attack Squadron Four (VAL-4), the "Black Ponies", on 3 January 1969 to operate the type.
+In the Vietnam theatre, USN OV-10s were active between April 1969 and April 1972 to perform various roles, including a light ground-attack aircraft, the interdiction of enemy logistics, scramble alert, artillery spotting, and fire support of USMC, SEALs, and naval riverine force vessels.
+The USN recorded the loss of seven OV-10s during the conflict to various causes.
+Other than OV-10 fleet replacement training done in cooperation with Air Antisubmarine Squadron 41 (VS-41) at NAS North Island, California, VAL-4 was the only squadron in the USN to ever employ the OV-10, and it was decommissioned shortly following the end of the Vietnam War.
+VAL-4's surviving OV-10s were subsequently transferred to the USMC.

-At least two Broncos were used as test beds in the 1970s at the Naval Air Test Center at NAS Patuxent River, Maryland.

-Two OV-10s were evaluated for special operations, and the USMC lent 18 aircraft for operation by VAL-4 in Vietnam.
+At least two USN Broncos were used as test beds in the 1970s at the Naval Air Test Center at NAS Patuxent River, Maryland.
+Furthermore, two OV-10s were evaluated for special operations, while the USMC lent 18 aircraft for operation by VAL-4 in Vietnam.